solliancenet/microsoft-mysql-developer-guide/artifacts/04-AKS/README.md

   kubectl create -f store-db-deployment.yaml
   ```

-4. You now have a very robust deployment that will survive multiple node failures.
+4. This deployment is now very robust and will survive multiple node failures.